Menu

 Q: How much should I expect to pay for HVAC service in North Texas?
 A: Service calls range $100-200, emergency service $150-300+, and installations $4,500-12,500+ depending on system size and efficiency.

 Q: What should I look for in an HVAC maintenance contract?
-A: Look for bi-annual service, priority scheduling, discounted repairs, comprehensive inspections, and performance guarantees from licensed, certified contractors.
+A: Look for bi-annual service, priority scheduling, discounted repairs, complete inspections, and performance guarantees from licensed, certified contractors.

 Q: How do North Texas utility programs affect HVAC decisions?
 A: Many utilities offer rebates for high-efficiency equipment, demand response programs, and financing options.
 Research available programs before making decisions.

-Jupitair HVAC - Your North Texas regional HVAC market leaders since 2008.
+Jupitair HVAC - Navigating the North Texas HVAC market successfully since 2008.
 Licensed & Insured.

 Need Professional HVAC Service?